 Dog Sledding in Banff

 How would you like to have 182 people in your family?
-And what if all 182 of them were 4 years old?
+And what if all 182 of them were four years old?
 And had tails?
-At Snowy Owl Dog Sledding Banff the dogs are family.
-Yes, yes I know – everyone says that…but trust me when I say Snowy Owl is different than most touristic dog sled operations.
+At Snowy Owl Dog Sledding Banff, the dogs are part of the family.
+Yes, yes, I know – everyone says that…but trust me when I say Snowy Owl is different than most touristic dog sled operations.

 My parents grew up on farms where dogs (and cats) were part of the working crew – not really pets.
-Because kids are a product of their environment, I also grew up with that attitude, I’ve never been a dog person before, until I met my Snowy Owl Dog Team.
+Because kids are a product of their environment, I also grew up with that attitude; I’d never been a dog person before until I met my Snowy Owl Dog Team.

-As soon as I arrived at the Lake starting point in Kananaskis I could tell this tour was going to be different from my other dog sledding experiences.
-I see people hanging out with the dogs taking selfies, giving them hugs, and cuddling them.
+As soon as I arrived at the Lake starting point in Kananaskis, I could tell this tour was going to be different from my other dog sledding experiences.
+I see people hanging out with the dogs, taking selfies, giving them hugs, and cuddling them.
 You can tell the dogs are eager to go, but they also love the attention.
-I was stunned as dog sledding tours I had been on previously, the dogs were never this friendly.
+I was stunned, as I had been on dog sledding tours previously, and the dogs were never this friendly.

 Jeremy, the owner of Snowy Owl, asked us all to gather in a circle around him where he proceeded to tell us where to position our feet and hands on the sled and then started to explain what commands we should use.

-Whoa…wait a minute I think to myself – are we driving this sled?
-Why yes we are.
-Snowy Owl Dog Sledding Banff is one of the only dog sled operations in Canada in which tourists (who know nothing about driving dog sleds and commanding a team) are the mushers.
+Whoa…wait a minute, I think to myself – are we driving this sled?
+Why yes, we are.
+Snowy Owl Dog Sledding Banff is one of the only dog sled operations in Canada, and tourists (who know nothing about driving dog sleds and commanding a team) are the mushers.

 Not Your Typical Dog Sledding Tour